ClareMSYanGit/Interop-TestSuites/ExchangeActiveSync/Docs/ExchangeEASTestSuiteSpecification.md

 **Test Suite Client**

-The test suites act as synthetic clients to communicate with the SUT and validate the requirements gathered from technical specifications.
+Test suites act as synthetic clients to communicate with an SUT and validate the requirements gathered from technical specifications.
 Exchange EAS Protocol Test Suites include one common library, thirteen adapters and twelve test suites.

--   The test suites communicate with SUT via a protocol adapter and an SUT control adapter to verify if the SUT is behaving in compliance with normative protocol requirements.
+-   Test suites communicate with an SUT via a protocol adapter and an SUT control adapter to verify if an SUT is behaving in compliance with normative protocol requirements.

 -   All protocol adapters use ActiveSyncClient to send command request and retrieve command response.

 -   ActiveSyncClient encodes and decodes commands defined in
-    \[MS-ASCMD\] by using MS-ASWBXML and communicates with the SUT via MS-ASHTTP.
+    \[MS-ASCMD\] by using MS-ASWBXML and communicates with an SUT via MS-ASHTTP.

 Common library